Ahmad222/census_ml_example/results/reports/eda_report.md

 **Key Findings:**
 - **Low multicollinearity:** Most numerical features show low correlation with each other
-- Reduces risk of multicollinearity issues in linear models
 - Tree-based models can capture non-linear relationships that correlation doesn't reveal

 **Strong Correlations with Target:**